 - Price: In-office whitening starts at $300 per session and can cost as much as $3,500.
 Most home whitening kits are under $200, with many falling between $30 and $80.

 - Customization: A dentist can customize the strength, frequency, and results of your in-office treatment to suit your needs and goals.
 At-home kits are mass-produced and the same for each customer.

-- Convenience: Professional whitening requires at least an hour in the dentist’s chair — though this is usually closer to two hours per session.
+- Convenience: Professional whitening typically requires about an hour in the dentist’s chair — though some options require two hours per session.
 However, one session may be all you need for a few years.
 At-home kits take weeks to achieve final results but fit into your daily schedule.

 Neither is inherently better.
 If price and scheduling matter most, at-home kits are likely the way to go.
 If you need fast results and a Hollywood-white smile, choose professional whitening.